kora-projects/kora-docs/mkdocs/docs/v2/en/guides/validation.md

 ## Generated Code { #generated-code }

-`@Validate` is an AOP annotation.
+Validation produces two kinds of generated source, and it helps to keep them apart.

+`@Valid` on a type produces a **validator class**.
+For `UserRequest` that is `$UserRequest_Validator`, a `Validator<UserRequest>` published into the graph.
+It is an ordinary component: you can inject it anywhere and call `validate(value)` or `validateAndThrow(value)` without any AOP involved.

-That means Kora does not modify your controller source file directly.
+`@Validate` on a method produces an **AOP proxy**.
+Kora does not modify your controller source file directly.
 Instead, it generates a subclass around the validated component and puts the validation logic into that generated class.
 Your code still looks simple, but the generated proxy performs the checks before the call reaches your method body.

 This is why: